Riyan-Almaiman/Console-Chess-App/README.md

 - Pawns dont turn into queens when they get to the end of the board and you cant have the rook switch spots with the king otherwise it *should* work fine in every situation but probably not

-- I know the code is really unorganized and random I worked on this in the most disorganized way possible, for 3 days id quit and then the next day I'd come back and add more features randomly and fix random things in random spots so there might be a few lines that literally don't do nothing.
+- I know the code is really unorganized and random I worked on this in the most disorganized way possible, for 3 days id quit and then the next day I'd come back and add more features randomly and fix random things in random spots so there might be a few lines that literally don't do anything.

 - The functions that check the possible moves and print red x's definitely should not be there and should be in a seperate class or something but it was a last minute add when i realized it was something easy to put in after writing the logic.